jonataslaw/getx/README.md

 - You won't need to create a StreamBuilder for each variable
 - You will not need to create a class for each state.
 - You will not need to create a get for an initial value.
+- You will not need to use code generators

 Reactive programming with Get is as easy as using setState.